Counter fraud during the COVID-19 pandemic

-In March 2020, the Attorney-General's Department's Commonwealth Fraud Prevention Centre and the Australian Federal Police (AFP) established a temporary Commonwealth COVID-19 Counter Fraud Taskforce under Operation Ashiba.
-The taskforce includes a range of entities across the Commonwealth.
+Between March and June 2020, the Attorney-General's Department's Commonwealth Fraud Prevention Centre and the Australian Federal Police (AFP) established a temporary Commonwealth COVID-19 Counter Fraud Taskforce under Operation Ashiba.
+The taskforce included a range of entities across the Commonwealth.

-The taskforce aims to tackle fraud against COVID-19 economic stimulus measures by:
+The taskforce aimed to tackle fraud against COVID-19 economic stimulus measures by:

 - providing advice and guidance to Commonwealth departments and agencies to build in countermeasures in policy, program and system design to counter fraud risks for the new COVID-19 economic stimulus measures

 - sharing information and intelligence across the Commonwealth and internationally to enable detection and disruption of fraud